eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 This will take time $O(2^n) ⊆ O(ε^{-1})$ so it is still efficient in $ε^{-1}$.
 1. Large ε: if $ε ≥ 1/2^n$ simply output $p=1/2^{n+1}$ as a guess.

-Now through some straightforward computation you can show that in all three cases this does meet the requirements of a poly-box as it is sufficiently close to the real $P(S)$.
+Now, through some straightforward computation, you can show that in all three cases this does meet the requirements of a poly-box as it is sufficiently close to the real $P(S)$.
 The problem here is that we have thinned the probability of any one string occurring so much that for a sufficiently low error ε it becomes easier to compute the quantum probability explicitly.